 1. Determination of Eligibility (DoE) The purpose of this document is to briefly summarize the proposal process used by the CPC to determine a project's eligibility and offer guidance.
-The CPC will rely on the CPA Allowable Uses Chart in determining eligibility (see Chart 1, page 4).
+The CPC will rely on the CPA Allowable Uses Chart in determining eligibility (see Chart 1, page 4), as well as the CPA statute itself and relevant case law.
 Interested applicants must complete the one-page Determination of Eligibility form (Appendix B) and forward one copy to Chair of CPC, Shutesbury Town Hall, P.O.
 Box 276, Shutesbury, MA 01072.
 Also send an electronic version of the application to cpc@Shutesbury.org.
-The application timetable described below is for applications requesting funds for approval at the Annual Town Meeting.
-If the requested funds are for a project that must be approved with urgency, then applications may be submitted at any time.
+The application timetable described below is for applications requesting funds for approved with urgency, then applications may be submitted at any time.
 A Special Town Meeting is required to approve such applications.
 If an application is submitted that requires an urgent response, contact the CPC at cpc@shutesbury.org.

-Deadline: Submit the DoE form at any time, but no later than December 5, 2022.
+Deadline: Submit the DoE form at any time, but no later than December 4, 2023.

 2. Application for Funding.
-If the CPC determines that the proposal is eligible, the applicant must complete the Application for Funding (Appendix C) and submit it to the CPC.
+If the CPC determines that the proposal is eligible, the applicant may then complete the Application for Funding (Appendix C) and submit it to the CPC.
 The CPC will review the Application according to the Evaluation Criteria outlined in Section V. The CPC will invite applicants to present their proposals at a regularly scheduled meeting of the CPC.

-Deadline: Submit the application any time after the DoE has been approved, but no later than January 31, 2023.
+Deadline: Submit the application any time after the DoE has been approved, but no later than February 5, 2024.

-- 3. Review Process.
+3. Review Process.
 The CPC will review all applications at a regularly scheduled meeting.
 Projects will be evaluated and prioritized using the Evaluation Criteria.
-As required by the CPA, a public hearing will be held on March 23, 2023, during which members of the public may ask questions about and comment upon any of the applications.
-It is anticipated that the vote to recommend will be taken at the CPC's April 6, 2023 meeting to place projects on the annual Town Meeting warrant. - 4.
-Town Meeting Approval.
-Each project must be approved at a Town Meeting.
-Town Meeting can approve or reject recommended funding amounts for a project by majority vote. he CPA requires two-thirds majority vote for bonded projects and eminent domain proceedings. - 5.
-Project Implementation.
+It is anticipated that the vote to recommend will be taken at the CPC's March 21, 2024 meeting.

+4. Town Meeting Approval.
+Each project must be approved by Town Meeting.
+Town Meeting can approve or reject recommended funding amounts for a project by majority vote.
+The CPA requires two-thirds majority vote for bonded projects and eminent domain proceedings.

+5. Project Implementation.
 Funds for approved projects and procedures for requesting payment will be available as determined by the Town Administrator and are subject to the satisfaction of any conditions or procedures established by the CPC as described in the grant agreement contract.

+6. Exit Survey.
+All groups, boards, or individuals who submit a Determination of Eligibility and/or an Application for Funding are asked to complete an optional exit survey to help the CPC better understand their experience with the application and review process and make improvements on it.